Skip links

 Where:

-• S is the current state of the blockchain
+• S is the current global state of the blockchain.

-• S’ is the new state of the blockchain after the transaction has been executed
+• S’ is the new global state after the transaction has been processed.

 Ethereum Virtual Machine Definition evm